 Summing It Up

-H1s tell users and search engine crawlers what to expect when they click on your page, and it can spell the difference between low traffic and SEO success.
+H1 headings tell users and crawlers what to expect when they click on your page.
+It convinces them to stick around and take the next step toward converting.

 Now it’s time to put your newfound knowledge on H1 tags to good use!
 Audit your site, rewrite your H1s, and see those clicks roll in.